Help! My baby is in the NICU. What should I do to help my baby, my family and myself?

 - Having questions about your child’s development

-- Wanting to know how to support a healthy sibling
+- Wanting to know how to support siblings

 Or you are feeling alone.
 Because you’re not alone.
 We’re here and we’re ready to offer a Helping Hand.

-How can I help a family member or friend who has just had a preemie or a loss?
+How can I help a family member or friend during a NICU stay or after a loss?

 What is a Helping Hand?